marcoman/experimental-100/91-100/92/README.md

 - Build a list for each of the colors (sounds like a map)
 - Sort the map from smallest count to largest.
 - Produce the results.

+At this time, this application works - but not with PNGs files.
+It does work with JPEGs.
+I could or should investigate, but I want to move onto the next assignment.

 # Running